yidea/underscore.powerpack/README.md

 underscore.powerpack
 ====================

-Powerpack for underscore, made some addon to the pack which found useful in projects
+Powerpack for underscore.js, created some utils which found useful in projects

 ## API